brilongurmo/Microsoft-Azure/README.md

-<h1>How to share screen using Microsoft Teams to remote into computer</h1>
+<h1>How to share screen using Microsoft Teams to remote into a computer</h1>

 <h2>Objective: Microsoft Teams is a business commnunication platform which allows people to commnunicate via chat and video conference or share content with each other.</h2>